 - The WH denied a request by House Oversight Committee leaders Rep. Jason Chaffetz and Rep. Elijah Cummings to release documents related to Flynn.

 - Shortly thereafter, Chaffetz and Cummings addressed the press, saying Flynn may have broken the law by not disclosing payments from Russia.

 - The next day, Chaffetz posted an explanation on Facebook of why he was leaving office, citing a foot injury.
 His explanation was met with much skepticism.

 - Friday, Cummings said the WH is “covering up” for Flynn.
-Sen Blumenthal said there is “powerful, mounting, incontrovertible evidence” of a violation of criminal law.
+Sen. Richard Blumenthal said there is “powerful, mounting, incontrovertible evidence” of a violation of criminal law.

 - Democrats on the House Oversight Committee released documents showing the Pentagon warned Flynn not to take foreign payments without advance approval from the military.
 Flynn did not seek approval.

 - Spicer blamed Obama for Flynn having security clearance, neglecting the fact that Obama fired Flynn, and Trump appointed him to NSA.